-As all members of the wider carp family (Cyprinidae) are omnivores, they mostly feed on aquatic plants and smaller water insects.
+All members of the wider carp family (Cyprinidae) are omnivores and mostly feed on aquatic plants and smaller water insects.
 They do however eat the occasional small fish if they manage to catch one.
-Additionally, they can also accidentally ingest fish eggs while feeding on the bottom.
+Additionally, they can also feed on fish eggs.

 Keep reading this article and find out the complete answer to the interesting question: Do carp eat other fish?

 PRO TIP: Are you an angler and new to carp fishing?
 Then you might want to take a look at this helpful and comprehensive carp fishing guide on Amazon.
 It’s got plenty of really useful tips and tricks in it!

 For the most part, common carp do not actively hunt for or feed on smaller fish, as they aren’t predatory fish by nature.
 However, it occasionally happens that carp feed on juvenlie fish if the opportunity presents itself.

 While carp most commonly have a herbivorous diet, they are nonetheless classed as omnivores, eating everything from aquatic plants and zooplankton to insects, worms, mussels, and crawfish.